pikepdf/pikepdf/README.md

 For users who want to build from source, see [installation](https://pikepdf.readthedocs.io/en/latest/index.html).

 pikepdf is [documented](https://pikepdf.readthedocs.io/en/latest/index.html) and actively maintained.
 Commercial support is available.
+We support just about everything x86-64, including PyPy, and Apple Silicon on a best effort basis.

 Features
 --------